feature-engine/feature_engine/docs/roadmap.rst

    Transformers for cross-sectional data

+The current transformations supported by Feature-engine return features that are easy to interpret, and the effects of the transformations are clear and easy to understand.
+The original aim of Feature-engine was to provide technology that is suitable to create models that will be used in real settings, and return understandable variables.

+Having said this, more and more, users are requesting features to combine or transform variables in ways that would return features that are not human readable, in an attempt to improve model performance and perhaps have an edge in data science competitions.
+We are currently contemplating the incorporation of this functionality to the package.

 Wanted functionality
 --------------------

-We are interested in adding a module that creates date and time related feature from datetime variables.
+We are interested in adding a module that creates date and time related features from datetime variables.
 This module would include transformers to extract all possible date and time related features, like hr, min, sec, day, year, is_weekend, etc. And it would also include transformers to capture elapsed time between 2 or more variables.